How to Write a Compelling Character Arc

 - The Truth: Walter believes he’s on a noble journey to provide for his family.
 In reality, he’s rebelling against his mortality — and playing with fire usually results in burns.

-Character Arc Map: Character knows Truth about the world → Character pursues a goal believing they can hold onto Truth → Character succumbs to the Lie and rejects the Truth → Character embraces or is defeated by Lie and loses.
+Character Arc Map: They know the Truth about the world → They pursue a goal believing they can hold onto Truth → They succumb to the Lie and reject the Truth → They embrace (or are defeated by the Lie) and lose.

-These three steps, while being universal elements of all character arcs, can take countless forms depending on the specificities of your character.
-Sometimes the character arc doesn’t even involve substantial internal change, and is more about the change they effect on the world around them — referred to as a “flat arc.”
+These three steps, while being universal elements of all arcs, can take countless forms depending on the specificities of your character.
+Sometimes, the arc doesn’t involve substantial internal change, and is more about the change they effect on the world around them — something often called a “flat arc.”

-To write your own compelling character development, always look for the lie they believe, the truth they may or may not believe, and the goal that drives them.
-Breaking arcs down this way will help you emphasize cause and effect and keep your characters anchored in ways that will make it so much easier for your readers to empathize with.
+When planning the arc of your central personalities, always look for the lie they believe, the truth they may or may not believe, and the goal that drives them.
+We recommend downloading this free character profile template to help.
+If you find that you're still struggling, try using these character development exercises.
+Ultimately, breaking arcs down this way should help you emphasize cause and effect and keep your characters anchored in ways that will make it so much easier for your readers to empathize with.